-- Demonstrate appropriate skills in asking for help at appropriate times.
+- Student will demonstrate appropriate skills in asking for help at appropriate times.

 - Demonstrate appropriate skills in asking for modification independently.

-- Demonstrate appropriate skills in knowing when or how to ask for help.
+- Student demonstrates skills that they know when or how to ask for help.

 - Demonstrate knowledge of community resources. (list 3)